bluehabit/Math/Trig/trig.md

 <h2>Trig Overview</h2>

-They are ratios for right triangles.
+`cos`, `sin` and `tan` are ratios for right triangles.
 Relating the length of its side to a given angle.

 Under its simplest definition, a trigonometric (lit. "triangle-measuring") function, is one of the many functions that relate one non-right angle of a right triangle to the **ratio of the lengths of any two sides of the triangle (or vice versa)**.